Strategies for Building and Preserving Home Equity

 Don't wait until you miss a loan payment to look for help.
 Seek assistance as soon as you are aware that you might have difficulty making payments on time.
 Contact your lender, keeping in mind that all reputable lenders want you to succeed as a homeowner.
 Your lender will appreciate your call and should work with you to solve any problems.
 You can also get free advice from a housing expert.
 HUD-approved housing counselors will work with you and your mortgage company on your behalf.
 Call 888-995-HOPE (4673) to speak with an expert about your individual situation.

 There may also be federal and local assistance programs available to help you.
-The Department of the Treasury & Housing and Urban Development created the Making Home Affordable Program to help homeowners avoid foreclosure.
+The Departments of the Treasury & Housing and Urban Development created the Making Home Affordable Program to help homeowners avoid foreclosure.

 Be Cautious in Borrowing Home Equity

 Remember that your home equity is wealth.
 If you take out a home equity or other second mortgage loan, you are spending your wealth.
 Experts agree that some reasons for home equity borrowing are more appropriate than others.
 Certainly one legitimate use would be covering the expense of major emergencies, like a big medical bill, if you don't have sufficient savings.
 Other appropriate uses include home improvements and education.
 Experts believe that the least appropriate use for home equity borrowing would be for unneeded luxuries.
 This could include an expensive car, rather than basic transportation, or a costly vacation.
 You should also try to avoid relying on home equity loans to cover basic living expenses except in transitional periods between jobs.
 Most importantly, make the decision yourself as to whether you need a home equity loan and, if you decide you do, contact at least three lenders.
-Be especially wary of uninvited loan offers that you receive through the mail, by telephone, or on your doorstep.
+Be especially wary of uninvited loan offers that you receive through the mail, by telephone, or online.